openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-intro.rst

    ``menuconfig`` and you have saved them, you can directly compare the resulting ``.config`` file against an existing original and gather those changes into a
-   :ref:`configuration fragment file <kernel-dev/kernel-dev-common:creating configuration fragments>` to be referenced from within the kernel's ``.bbappend`` file.
+   :ref:`configuration fragment file <creating-config-fragments>` to be referenced from within the kernel's ``.bbappend`` file.

    Additionally, if you are working in a BSP layer and need to modify